Teaching & Research Interests

 Scholarship, Research & Creative Activities

-She graduated first in her class at Trent University, earning President Symons’ medals two years running, and followed it up with the prestigious NSERC 1967 award for graduate studies which she pursued at the University of Toronto.
-More recently she gained acclaim as the first person to score 100% in Statics at the University of Oregon.
+She graduated 1st in her class at Trent University, earning President Symons’ medals two years running, and followed it up with the prestigious NSERC 1967 award for graduate studies (pursued at the University of Toronto).
+More recently, she gained acclaim as the first person to score 100% in Statics at the University of Oregon.

-A twenty-year history of teaching mathematics at Trent University includes nine semesters as lead for the innovative Math for the Contemporary Classroom, a course to inspire would-be teachers and math-phobes to understand, enjoy, and see the richness and relevance in mathematics at all levels.
+A 20-year history of teaching mathematics at all levels at Trent University includes nine semesters as lead for the innovative Math for the Contemporary Classroom, a course to inspire would-be teachers and math-phobes to understand, enjoy, and see the richness and relevance of mathematics at all levels.

 Wendi joined the Sheridan team in 2010 and has not looked back.
-She is the Editing Director of the American Mathematical Association of Two-Year Colleges, the chair of the Ontario Colleges Mathematics Council, and participates in the Ontario Colleges Mathematics Association.
-Professional development is second nature as she strives to stay up-to-date with best practices and policies in mathematics education.
+Since then she has been Provincial Delegate, Teaching Award Committee member, Journal Production Manager, and Editing Director for the American Mathematical Association of Two-Year Colleges, and is the Local Events Coordinator for their 48th Annual Conference in 2022.
+She is Sheridan's lead rep for the Ontario Colleges Mathematics Council, an Ontario Colleges Mathematics Association participant, and a member of the Ontario Colleges Math Test steering committee.
+Professional development is second nature as she strives to stay up-to-date with best practices and policies in math education.